Mine rehabilitation portal

 - Map viewer – for viewing, analysing, and reporting on the submitted spatial data.

-Guideline: Mine rehabilitation portal (PDF, 1.05 MB) provides information on the data preparation and submission requirements for spatial data via the mine rehabilitation portal as required in the Form and way: Annual Rehabilitation Report and Forward Program (large mines) (PDF, 1013.61 KB) and Form and way: Rehabilitation objectives, rehabilitation completion criteria and final landform and rehabilitation plan for large mines (PDF, 515.11 KB)
+Guideline: Mine rehabilitation portal (PDF, 1.05 MB) provides information on the data preparation and submission requirements for spatial data via the mine rehabilitation portal as required in the Form and way: Annual Rehabilitation Report and Forward Program (large mines) and Form and way: Rehabilitation objectives, rehabilitation completion criteria and final landform and rehabilitation plan for large mines (PDF, 515.11 KB)

 Use the links provided below to download schema templates that can be used to help meet the requirements of spatial data submissions.

 The map viewer has in-built workflows to help with reporting obligations required under the conditions of a mining lease/regulation.
 These tools include:

 - KPI report – generates a report of KPIs required for the annual rehabilitation report and forward program.

 - Print plan functions – use the map viewer print plan function to generate plans for reports.

 - Aerial imagery upload – upload aerial imagery to help with the development of spatial themes using the tracing tool.